 – Chatham and Clarendon Grammar School, Kent

 The pilot programme started in September 2015.
-Following the pilot, the organisation is aiming to make the qualification available to all schools.
+Following the pilot, the organisation aims to make the qualification available to all schools.
 They are seeking recognition to award it as a GCSE qualification and hope in the future that children will be able to leave school with a GCSE in BSL.

-Signature also offer training for some forms of communication professionals who do not have a gateway into registering with NRCPD, such as:
+The signature also offer training for some forms of communication professionals who do not have a gateway into registering with NRCPD, such as:

-– Training that meets NRCPD registration requirements for Notetakers (This training is open to Notetakers who already hold a Level 2 Certificate in Notetaking, and who are NOT registered as a Notetaker with NRCDP.
+– Training that meets NRCPD registration requirements for Notetakers (This training is open to Notetakers who already hold a Level 2 Certificate in Notetaking and who are NOT registered as a Notetaker with NRCDP.
 Individuals will be required to produce their Level 2 certificate before being accepted onto the programme.)

-To find out more about Signature go to their website here: http://www.signature.org.uk/
+To find out more about Signature, go to their website here: http://www.signature.org.uk/